 Be aware of local guidelines

 Of course, all of this is just what the feds have to say about your drone.
 States and municipalities have been working overtime to establish drone guidelines as well.
-In the last two years, 26 states have passed their own legislation.

 California, for example, has a sort of "TMZ Drone Ban" which prohibits a drone from recording a person on private property without their permission.
 Arkansas has a similar anti-voyeurism drone statute.
 And Tennessee prohibits drones from capturing public fireworks displays.